Depression (mood): Management

 Depressed mood may not require professional treatment, and may be a normal temporary reaction to life events, a symptom of some medical condition, or a side effect of some drugs or medical treatments.
 A prolonged depressed mood, especially in combination with other symptoms, may lead to a diagnosis of a psychiatric or medical condition which may benefit from treatment.

 The UK National Institute for Health and Care Excellence (NICE) 2009 guidelines indicate that antidepressants should not be routinely used for the initial treatment of mild depression, because the risk-benefit ratio is poor.

 Physical activity has a protective effect against the emergence of depression in some people.
 Increased daily step counts have been associated with lower depressive symptoms.

-There is limited evidence suggesting yoga may help some people with depressive disorders or elevated levels of depression, but more research is needed.
+Recent research indicates that mindfulness and mindfulness-based interventions can significantly reduce depression across diverse population groups.
+Other research suggests that rumination is a significant risk factor for depression, and that reductions in rumination appear to contribute to the beneficial effects of mindfulness meditation on depressive symptoms.

 Reminiscence of old and fond memories is another alternative form of treatment, especially for the elderly who have lived longer and have more experiences in life.
 It is a method that causes a person to recollect memories of their own life, leading to a process of self-recognition and identifying familiar stimuli.
 By maintaining one's personal past and identity, it is a technique that stimulates people to view their lives in a more objective and balanced way, causing them to pay attention to positive information in their life stories, which would successfully reduce depressive mood levels.

 Depression is a common condition among the elderly living in long-term care (LTC) facilities.
 Although antidepressant medications are frequently prescribed, many residents prefer non-pharmacological treatments such as psychological therapies.
 A systematic review of 19 randomized controlled trials found that therapies like cognitive behavioural therapy, behavioural therapy, and reminiscence therapy may reduce depressive symptoms and improve short-term quality of life.
 However, the evidence was of very low certainty, and some participants were more likely to drop out of therapy.
 There was no clear effect on symptoms, with only short term improvements seen with psychological therapies.
 Further high-quality studies are needed.

 There is limited evidence that continuing antidepressant medication for one year reduces the risk of depression recurrence with no additional harm.
 Recommendations for psychological treatments or combination treatments in preventing recurrence are not clear.
 For chronic and treatment-resistant forms of depression, specialized psychotherapies such as cognitive behavioral analysis system of psychotherapy (CBASP) have been developed to address enduring interpersonal patterns that maintain depressive symptoms.